solo-system/solo-system.github.io/documentation/getting-started.md

 * [Little Box](https://www.westonboxes.com/collections/business-card-boxes-1/products/deep-business-card-box) (89p)

 You'll also need a USB-ethernet adapter to set the clock (this is rare, so borrow one if you can).
-Also a card-reader.
-And access to a PC/Laptop.
+Also access to a PC/laptop with a card-reader.

 ### Assemble